SizzleUnrlsd/bma-400-driver-zephyr/README.md

-# Zephyr out-of-tree driver for nRF24L01 SPI 2.4GHz remote control module
+# Zephyr out-of-tree driver for BMA4xx

 This repository contains a Zephyr out-of-tree driver.